Dr Ornela Dardha

 telephone: +44 (0)141 330 1732

 I am a Lecturer (Assistant Professor) at the School of Computing Science, University of Glasgow.
-I am a member of FATA research section and Athena SWAN team.
+Within the School, I am a member of FATA research section, Programming Language Foundations and Formal Methods research topics, and Athena SWAN team.

 You can find more information about me on my personal website.

-- Formal models for communication-based, concurrent and distributed systems.
+- Programming languages and semantics, formal models for concurrent and distributed systems.

 - Verification and reasoning techniques: type systems, logics, encodability and expressiveness analysis.

-- Design and implementation of tools for communication safety in mainstream programming languages.
+- Design and implementation of software tools for communication-safe programming.